Torchy’s hosting grand opening party tonight in Fayetteville

 FAYETTEVILLE, Ark.
-(KFTA) — Torchy’s Tacos, the Austin-based taco chain, is celebrating the opening of its first Arkansas restaurant located in Fayetteville.
+(KNWA) — Torchy’s Tacos, the Austin-based taco chain, is celebrating the opening of its first Arkansas restaurant located in Fayetteville.

 Known for its “Damn Good” tacos, the restaurant will open on August 7, near the University of Arkansas campus on MLK.